kengibson1111/go-stdlib/math/big/gostdlib-math-big-roundingmode/README.md

 # math/big - roundingmode

-This shows how to use RoundingMode.
+This shows how to use SetMode for rounding purposes.